davidtimmons/zettelcorn/README.md

 - [options]:
   - `-u, --heuristic` - Attempt to detect lines dedicated to listing topic tags
   - `-g, --merge` - Merge found topic tags into frontmatter "keywords" instead of overwriting them
+  - `-s, --skip` - Skip files that contain a "keywords" frontmatter key
   - `-r, --recursive` - Run command on a directory and all its sub-directories
   - `-m, --markdown` - Only modify Markdown files by looking for the *.md extension
   - `-b, --verbose` - List all files where keywords were injected